JacobJeppesen/ML-Course/01-linear_regression/README.md

-# Introduction to Linear Regression and Gradient Descent 🏔
+# Introduction to Linear Regression and Gradient Descent
-This code has been forked from: https://github.com/michaelhaar/Intro-to-Linear-Regression-and-Gradient-Descent
+NOTE: This code has been forked from: https://github.com/michaelhaar/Intro-to-Linear-Regression-and-Gradient-Descent

 This project contains the code for [this](https://youtu.be/uwwWVAgJBcM) video on Youtube by Siraj Raval and is aimed to teach the concept of "Gradient Descent".
 We are using a small dataset of student test scores and the amount of hours they studied.
 Intuitively, there must be a relationship right?
 The more you study, the better your test scores should be.
 We're going to use [linear regression](https://onlinecourses.science.psu.edu/stat501/node/250) to prove this relationship.

-The target is to predict the students test score, when given the amount they studied 📖🤓📚.
+The target is to predict the students test score, when given the amount they studied.

 <p align="center">
   <img src="Linear_regression_files/Linear_regression_3_0.png">